aws/aws-encryption-sdk-c/README.md

 We will demonstrate some simple build recipes for Linux, Mac, and Windows operating systems.
 These recipes assume a fresh system with default installs of dependency packages.

-The Linux and Mac recipes install everything in the standard directories in /usr/local.
-The Windows recipe installs everything in an install directory placed at the directory you are in when you start the build process.
-To change the installation directory, if desired, see the Tips and Tricks section at the end of this README.
+The Windows instructions install everything in your current directory (where you run the build process).
+To change the installation directory, see the Tips and Tricks section at the end of this README.

 The AWS Encryption SDK for C can be used with AWS KMS, but it is not required.
 If you want to build a minimal version of the ESDK without KMS support, see "Minimal C build without KMS support", below.